BardicDefense/purple-hack/README.md

 ## Experience & Leveling

-You gain experience primarily through recovering treasure and then **spending it**.
-1sp spent = 1XP.
-Money spent on purchasing or repairing equipment, spellcasting services, and on monthly upkeep costs does not count toward XP.
-Money spent on acquiring retainers and personally conducted magical research does count towards XP.
-In general, you can flavor this spending as martial training, carousing, philanthropy, greasing palms, investing in local faction relations, or any number of other in-world expenditures, limited only by your imagination.

-XP from magical research is earned when the research is completed.
-Failing at magical research does earn XP.

-Each new dungeon room or hex **explored and mapped** grants 10 XP per character.
+You gain experience primarily through recovering treasure: 1sp spent = 1XP.
+Also, each new dungeon room or hex **explored and mapped** grants 10 XP per character.
 Each hex or room past the fifth in a given delve or adventure begins to grant cumulative XP (i.e. room #6=20XP, room #7=30XP, etc.).
 The referee can optionally multiply this per-room number by the dungeon's level or hex's distance from civilization to account for the party's growth & added difficulty.
 Once the party returns to safety to heal and restock, the counter resets.
 A room or hex can only ever be “explored” for XP in this way once.

 The table below indicates what a character's XP total needs to reach to advance to each level: